sayjava/sgraph/website/docs/guide/api.md

 ---
-title: API
+title: CRUD API
+sidebar_position: 3
 ---

-# CRUD APIs

 `sGraph` generates a full fledge crud api for each type annotated with the `@model` directive in the schema definition.
 The generated APIs can be configured using the [@crud](/directives) directive.